theprogmatheus/Solary-Economy/README.md

-# Solary-Economy 1.8.8
+# Solary-Economy (Bukkit) 1.8.8
-A simple and lightweight money plugin for your spigot server
+A simple and lightweight money plugin for your Bukkit server.